THE 60 FOUR

 The 60 Four combine hit songs, world class harmonies, smart suits and choreography to provide timeless, rousing entertainment.
 A vocal and visual treat.

 In 2015, myself and three school-mates found ourselves in a music class together, singing 60’s music under the guidance of well-known Australian performer Michael Griffiths.
 This was our first taste of 60’s music, apart from our collective love of The Jersey Boys musical and the odd appreciation of a Mix 102.3 hit.
 Our group, which consisted of approximately 10 high school students, rehearsed the Four Season’s hit ‘Sherry’ for a performance at the Big Barbershop Day Out, an annual a cappella workshop held at St Peters College in Adelaide.
 To our amazement, we received rapturous applause and a standing ovation from the full house.

 A couple of weeks later, a performance opportunity arose, and with Lachlan, Kyle, and Tom, we prepared a medley of Four Seasons songs.
 With no name, and with the belief that this would be a one-off performance, we performed as guests at the Adelaide Theatre Guide Awards at the Entertainment Centre, to another standing ovation.

 Our love for the harmonies and the realisation that this iconic sound had universal and timeless appeal, led us to explore more music of the era, extending our repertoire and adding sharp suits and slick choreography quintessential of that period.

 At the end of 2016, after an extremely successful year, bass singer Tom Russell was accepted into the National Institute of Dramatic Art, and hung up his red jacket.
-This was a sad loss: Tom had been an active member of The 60 Four since it’s inception, and his professionalism and dedication contributed significantly to the success of the group.
+This was a sad loss: Tom had been an active member of The 60 Four since it’s inception.
 Tom was replaced by Jordan Tomljenovic who performed with the band for the entire 2017 season.
-After being accepted in to the Western Australian Academy of Performing Arts, Jordan left The 60 Four at in December 2017, and was replaced by Jack Conroy.
-Jack continues with The 60 Four in 2019.
+After being accepted in to the Western Australian Academy of Performing Arts, Jordan left The 60 Four in December 2017, and was replaced by Jack Conroy.
+Jack is currently contracted to the touring production of the musical Book of Mormon and performing in his place for 2020 will be Finn Green.

 - Ben Francis